 Being able to sight-read fluently opens up a whole world of music

 Sight-reading musical notation is not nearly as difficult as it seems.
-Once you know all the tonal blocks as sounds and places within the clear structure of keyboard map and all the rhythm cells as they unfold within the rhythmic structure of the music, learning to recognise these elements in a musical score is quite easy.
+Once you know all the tonal blocks as sounds and places within the clear structure of the keyboard map and all the rhythm cells as they unfold within the rhythmic structure of the musical groove, learning to recognise these elements in a musical score is quite easy.
 To sight-read effortlessly, you must stop reading separate notes.
 Using this piano course, you will learn to join the dots together so that they make complete shapes that you instantly recognise and hear internally.

 Musical notation is actually a very clever shorthand.
 You just need to stop treating a score as a list of linear instructions telling you what keys to play and for how long.
 This mechanical, passive – and very unmusical – approach makes sight-reading too complex and difficult.
 It can also make the notation system appear illogical.
-Instead, when you rely on a strong and clear practical grasp of the principles and elements of musical language that you can use naturally to express yourself musically, you can find sight-reading a musical score as intuitive and easy as reading a book.
+Instead, when you rely on a strong and clear practical grasp of principles and elements of musical language that you can use naturally to express yourself musically, you can find sight-reading a musical score as intuitive and easy as reading words in a book.